$\ell^\infty$-cohomology: amenability, relative hyperbolicity, isoperimetric inequalities and undecidability: Introduction

 Wienhard \cite[Proposition 5.2]{Wienhard2012} and Blank \cite[Theorem 6.3.5]{Blank2015} observed that $H_\Linfs^\bullet(G;V)$ is canonically isomorphic to the (ordinary) cohomology of $G$ with coefficients in the $\R[G]$-module

 The latter is always defined in every degree.
 We take it as our definition of \Lcoh{}, thus removing the finiteness condition appearing in Gersten's construction.

 More generally, if $X$ is a connected space with fundamental group $G$, we define the \Lcoh{} of $X$ as the cohomology of $X$ with coefficients in $\Linf(G,V)$.
 This definition has a simple description in terms of $V$-valued cochains, in a spirit that is closer to Gersten's construction.
 Let $X$ be a connected \CW{} with fundamental group $G$ and universal cover $\Ucover{X}$, and let $V$ be a normed vector space.
-Instead of considering uniformly bounded $V$-valued cochains on $\Ucover{X}$, consider cochains bounded on every $G$-orbit of cells, where $G$ acts on $\Ucover{X}$ via covering transformations.
+Instead of considering uniformly bounded $V$-valued cochains on $\Ucover{X}$, we consider cochains bounded on every $G$-orbit of cells, where $G$ acts on $\Ucover{X}$ via covering transformations.
 When $X$ has a finite $m$-skeleton, for every $k \le m$ there is a finite number of orbits of $k$-dimensional cells; therefore, a $k$-cochain is uniformly bounded if and only if it is bounded on orbits, and Gersten's definition is recovered.
-The description via cochains bounded on orbits, which will be more carefully explained in \Cref{sec:definition} and is the leitmotif of this exposition, also works with singular cochains in place of cellular ones.
+Quite surprisingly, the description via cochains bounded on orbits, which is more carefully explained in \Cref{sec:definition} and is the leitmotif of this exposition, also works with singular cochains in place of cellular ones; this is not true if one imposes uniform boundedness, as in the original definition by Gersten.

-There is a natural \emph{comparison map} $\iota^\bullet:H^\bullet(G;V) \to H^\bullet_\Linfs(G;V)$ from the ordinary to the \Lcoh{} of a group, whose definition will be recalled in \Cref{sec:comparison}.
-When $G$ is amenable and $V$ is a \emph{dual} normed $\R[G]$-module, $\iota^k$ is injective for every $k \in \N$.
+There is a natural \emph{comparison map} $\iota^\bullet:H^\bullet(G;V) \to H^\bullet_\Linfs(G;V)$ from the ordinary to the \Lcoh{} of a group, whose definition is recalled in \Cref{sec:comparison}.
+When $G$ is amenable and $V$ is a dual normed $\R[G]$-module, $\iota^k$ is injective for every $k \in \N$.
 This is one of the first facts that Gersten proved, at least for trivial real coefficients and for degrees $k$ such that $G$ is of type $F_k$, as soon as he introduced \Lcoh{} \cite[Theorem 10.13]{Gersten1992}.
-Wienhard then removed the finiteness condition \cite[Proposition 5.3]{Wienhard2012} (see also \cite[Remark 5.3]{Frigerio2020}) as soon as she introduced the more general definition of \Lcoh{} of groups.
-In \Cref{sec:amenability} we will prove a converse of this result, obtaining the following characterization:
+Wienhard then removed the finiteness condition \cite[Proposition 5.3]{Wienhard2012} as soon as she introduced the more general definition of \Lcoh{} of groups (see also \cite[Remark 5.3]{Frigerio2020} for a different proof).
+In \Cref{sec:amenability} we prove a converse of this result, obtaining the following characterization of amenability:

 \begin{theorem} Let $G$ be a group.
 Then $G$ is amenable if and only if the comparison map $\iota^1:H^1(G;V) \to H^1_\Linfs(G;V)$ is injective for every dual normed $\R[G]$-module $V$.
 Moreover, if $G$ is amenable, then $\iota^k:H^k(G;V) \to H^k_\Linfs(G;V)$ is injective for every $k \in \N$ and every $V$ as above. \end{theorem}